Which Model Generated This Image? A Model-Agnostic Approach for Origin Attribution: Comparison with Baselines

 \section{Comparison with Baselines}

 The standard deviation of each mean of AUC is shown in Table~\ref{table: 14 baselines sup} and Table~\ref{table: 14 baselines sup2}.
-The reason why the CLIP model has a 0 standard deviation is that it is a zero-shot model, which means there are no parameters changed.
+The standard deviation of each mean of \textbf{Accuracy} is shown in Table~\ref{table: 14 baselines sup accuracy} and Table~\ref{table: 14 baselines sup2 accuracy}.The reason why the CLIP model has a 0 standard deviation is that it is a zero-shot model, which means there are no parameters changed.
 Therefore, when testing on the same testing set, the result will not change.

 ResNet \cite{he2016deep}, Inception \cite{szegedy2016rethinking}, DenseNet \cite{huang2017densely}, VGG~\cite{simonyan2014very}, ViT \cite{dosovitskiy2020image}, Deit \cite{touvron2021training}, Cait \cite{touvron2021going}, and Swin \cite{liu2021swin} are either milestones or leading-edge models in the field of Computer Vision.
 For the Image-Patch model, each image is subdivided into 2x2 patches, with each patch serving as a separate input to the ResNet-50 architecture.
 The ultimate prediction from the model is the average of the predictions made for each of these patches.
 In the case of the Feature-Patch model, which shares the same backbone, the last five layers of the standard ResNet-50 architecture are discarded, and the remaining structure is employed to extract image features.
 Subsequently, these features are segmented into 4x4 patches, with each patch being passed through the final linear classification layer.
 The model's final output is the average prediction over these patches.